westlicht/performer/_pages/manual/index.md

 Songs are used to chain together a sequence of patterns for each track.
 This can either be used to quickly chain together patterns during a live performance to get more variation or to create an entire arrangement of a song.

-A song consists of up to 16 slots, each holding a set of patterns to be played on the 8 tracks in addition to specifying how many times the slot is repeated when played back.
+A song consists of up to 64 slots, each holding a set of patterns to be played on the 8 tracks in addition to specifying for how many bars/measures the slot is played for.
 Songs are controlled from the [Song](#pages-song) page.

 <!-- Scale -->